Yu-7 torpedo: Development

 Development of an effective lightweight anti-submarine (ASW) torpedo for the PLAN began in the 1980s.
 The program was probably based on 40 A244/S torpedoes purchased for evaluation from Italy in 1987.
 Additional technology may have been reverse engineered from a United States Mark 46 Mod 2 torpedo recovered from the South China Sea in 1978 by Chinese fishermen.
+Development was carried out by the 705th Institute (also known as Xi'an Precision Machinery Research Institute, 西安精密机械研究所).
 The torpedo was initially equipped with electric propulsion, but inadequate performance led to a redesign powered by Otto fuel II.
 Testing was carried out at the 750 Testing Range in Kunming up to 1988.

+One Chinese source alleges that during the intense technology cooperation between the China and the US in the 1980s, a plan was made to license-produce the Mk 46 Mod 2 in China, though it was not completed due to its steep price.
+Nevertheless, Chinese personnel visited the torpedo-producing facilities at Honeywell, watched the testing of Mk 46 Mod 5 torpedoes, and signed a 1985 contract that involved the purchase of four completed Mk 46 Mod 2 torpedoes, a maintenance facility, and technical documents by China.
+The same source claims that China has also studied the Mark 32 surface vessel torpedo tubes on a Pakistani frigate.

 Description

 The Yu-7 has contrarotating propellers.
 Aboard surface warships, it is fired from Type 7424 tripled 324 mm torpedo launchers; these are copies or derivatives of the WASS B515/ILAS-3.

 Deployment

 The Yu-7 entered service in the 1990s.

+Export variant

+The ET52 is an export version of Yu-7.
+It shares most of the developmental heritage including the A244/S and the Mk 46 Mod 2, but is most notably different in its mechanism of propulsion: a single propeller driven by electric power.
+Variants that have appeared in text include ET52C and ET52E.

+Although the electric torpedo has reduced range, it's reportedly only 1/2 to 1/3 the price of a Otto fuel II torpedo.

 Yu-11

 The Yu-11 (鱼-11 (yú-11, fish 11)) is the successor to the Yu-7.
 It was first publicly identified in July 2015.
 The major improvement appears to be the pump-jet propulsor.
 The Yu-11 torpedo is quieter and may potentially operate at depths greater than 600 metres.
 The Yu-11 is longer, at three metres, and heavier than the Yu-7.

 The Yu-11 is likely to become the standard PLAN lightweight torpedo and may have started equipping modern PLAN warships since 2012.